arvigeus/AZ-204/Topics/Key Vault.md

 ### Authentication

-Key Vault is associated with the Azure AD tenant of the subscription and all callers must register in this tenant and authenticate to access the key vault.
+Key Vault is associated with the Entra ID tenant of the subscription and all callers must register in this tenant and authenticate to access the key vault.

 For applications, there are two ways to obtain a service principal:

 - Enable a system-assigned **managed identity** (recommended) for the application.
 With managed identity, Azure internally manages the application's service principal and automatically authenticates the application with other Azure services.
 Managed identity is available for applications deployed to various services.
-- If you can't use managed identity, you instead register the application with your Azure AD tenant.
+- If you can't use managed identity, you instead register the application with your Entra ID tenant.
 Registration also creates a second application object that identifies the app across all tenants.

 `var client = new SecretClient(new Uri("<YourVaultUri>"), new DefaultAzureCredential());`